Search for a dark leptophilic scalar produced in association with $\tau^+\tau^-$ pair in $e^+e^-$ annihilation at center-of-mass energies near 10.58 GeV

 An important aspect of this analysis, in which it differs from the previous search performed by the \babar experiment~\cite{BaBar:2020jma}, is background modeling using MC samples and data in control regions.
-We use the multivariable analysis technique to enhance the presence of the signal over the background, as well as to define control regions, corresponding to regions enriched with each background component.
+We use the multivariate analysis technique to enhance the presence of the signal over the background, as well as to define control regions, corresponding to regions enriched with each background component.
 The normalizations of the backgrounds are obtained by fitting the different MC components to data in different control regions.
-Studies of \epem and \mumu invariant masses as the discriminating variables are carried out by blinding the signal region until the optimization of the selection criteria is finished.
-In the final set of fits in the signal region, a uniform shape is added as an additional component to account for background from the unsimulated SM four-lepton processes $\epem \to \tautau\epem$ and $\epem \to \tautau\mumu$.
+Studies of \epem and \mumu invariant masses as the discriminating variables are carried out by blinding the signal region until the optimization of the selection criteria is complete.
+In the final set of fits in the signal region, a uniform shape with Poisson fluctuations is added as an additional component to account for background from the unsimulated SM four-lepton processes $\epem \to \tautau\epem$ and $\epem \to \tautau\mumu$.

 We look for events with four tracks, each selected with a systematic uncertainty on the tracking efficiency of 0.35\%~\cite{Belle:2012iwr}.
-To suppress mis-reconstructed and beam-induced tracks, we require the transverse and longitudinal projection of the distances of the closest approach to the interaction point (IP) be smaller than 1.0\cm and 5.0\cm, respectively.
+To suppress mis-reconstructed and beam-induced tracks, we require the transverse (${dr}$) and longitudinal (${|dz|}$) projection of the distances of the closest approach to the interaction point (IP) be smaller than 10~\mm and 50~\mm, respectively.
+This selection criteria probes the parameter space with $\xi \sim 1$, which corresponds to a decay length of $\phi_L$ less than $\sim$ 10~\mm.
+For the $\m_{\phi_L} < 0.1~\gev$ region, decay lengths can be larger than 10~\mm.
+In such cases, we require looser criteria of: ${dr} < 50~\mm$, and ${|dz|} < 50~\mm$.

 The net charge of the event is required to be zero.
 In the $\phi_L \to \epem$ ($\mumu$) channel, we require at least one track to be identified as \ep (\mup) and one track to be identified as \en (\mun) by our particle identification (PID) system.
-The efficiency and the mis-identification rate of PID have been calibrated using data from control samples, and the correction factors are applied to the MC.
+Correction factors for efficiency and the mis-identification rates are obtained using control samples from data, and applied to MC.
 The precision of these correction factors is included as a systematic uncertainty.